jonesz/CS499-UAH24/doc/INSTALL_PREBUILT.md

 git submodule update --init --recursive
 ```

-You'll run this command to insert the compiler binaries into your path each time you want to do development.
+You'll run this command to insert the compiler binaries into your path each time you want to do development; run this in the root of the repo.

 ```
 export PATH=$PATH:$PWD/cross-prebuilt/gcc-14.2.0-nolibc/i386-linux/bin